This information will help you understand scabies, including what it is, how it’s treated, and how it’s spread.

 - Adults and older children should apply the cream or lotion from their toes and feet all the way up to their neck, making sure to cover all their skin.
 Remember to apply it between your fingers, on your fingertips, and between skin folds of your body.

 - Babies and children younger than 3 years should apply the medication over their entire body, including their head and neck.
 Topical medication is safe for children age 2 months or older.
 If your child is younger than 2 months, talk to their doctor.

 Apply the medication when your skin is cool and dry.
 Don’t apply it just after taking a bath or shower.
 Apply it in a thin layer on your skin and leave it on for 8 to 14 hours.
 After 8 to 14 hours, wash it off by taking a shower or bath.
 Don’t use a washcloth.

-Most people need 2 or more applications, each about 1 week apart, to kill all of the mites.
+Most people need 2 or more applications, each about 1 week apart, to kill all the mites.

-Because the itching is caused by a reaction to the mites and their waste, it may continue for several weeks after treatment, even if all of the mites and eggs are killed.
+Because the itching is caused by a reaction to the mites and their waste, it may continue for several weeks after treatment, even if all the mites and eggs are killed.

 Call your doctor or nurse if the itching hasn’t stopped 2 to 4 weeks after your treatment, or if you notice a new rash or burrows.
 You may need to repeat the treatment or take an oral medication instead.

 Talk to your doctor or nurse before you go back to work or school.